RBS shares hit after U.S. demands hefty fine from Deutsche Bank

-LONDON Royal Bank of Scotland (RBS.L) shares fell on Friday after U.S. authorities demanded $14 billion from Deutsche Bank (DBKGn.DE) to settle mis-selling claims, raising fears about how much RBS might have to pay for similar misconduct.
+LONDON Royal Bank of Scotland shares fell on Friday after U.S. authorities demanded $14 billion (10 billion pounds) from Deutsche Bank to settle mis-selling claims, raising fears about how much RBS might have to pay for similar misconduct.

 The British state-backed lender has waited many months to hear how U.S. authorities including the Department of Justice (DoJ) and Federal Housing Finance Agency intend to punish its alleged mis-selling of asset-backed securities in the run up to the financial crisis.